Land Between the Lakes National Recreation Area

 Originally managed by the Tennessee Valley Authority, which constructed dams to create the two lakes in this area, the recreation area was later transferred to the administration of the United States Forest Service.
 In 1991, it was designated a UNESCO Biosphere Reserve.
 President Donald Trump's administration withdrew it from the program as of June 2017.
+An estimated 2 million people visit the area each year.

 Geography

 The Tennessee and Cumberland rivers flow very close to each other in the northwestern corner of Middle Tennessee and Western Kentucky, separated by a narrow and mostly low ridge.
 The area of land that separates the two bodies of water has been known as "Between the Rivers" since the 1830s or 1840s.

-After the Cumberland River was impounded in the 1960s and a canal was constructed between the two manmade lakes, Land Between the Lakes became the largest inland peninsula in the United States.
+After the Cumberland River was impounded in the 1960s and a canal was constructed between the two manmade lakes, Land Between the Lakes became one of the largest inland peninsulas in the United States.
 Downstream from this area, the courses of the two rivers: the mouth of the Cumberland empties into the Ohio River approximately 4 mi (7 km) from that of the Tennessee.

 History

 Communities which existed in the area include Tharpe and Model in Tennessee, and Golden Pond, Kentucky.
 During the American Civil War, the Confederate government built Fort Henry on the banks of the Tennessee River, in an effort to protect the upper reaches of that river from Union gunboats.
 Kentucky had declared its neutrality in the war.
 After Fort Henry fell to Union forces in early 1862, there was little more Civil War action in the area.
-Other areas were more strategically important, and the Union occupied Tennessee from 1862 to the end of the war.
+Other areas were more strategically important, and the Union occupied much of Tennessee from 1862 to the end of the war.